interfan/dw-env-switcher/README.md

 From the **Sandboxes view**, you can:

-- 📌 **Select a sandbox** (double-click to activate).
+- ✅ **See which sandbox is active (green check icon).**
+- 🔴 **See inactive sandboxes (red circle icon with "Activate" label).**
+- 📌 **Activate sandbox by clicking directly on it in the list.**
 - ✏️ **Edit sandbox details** (right-click -> `Sandbox Actions` -> Edit).
 - 🎛️ **Change cartridges** (right-click -> `Change Cartridges`).
 - 👤 **Change user credentials** (right-click -> `Change User`).
 - 🔑 **Change saved password** (use command palette `Change Saved Password`).
 - ❌ **Delete sandbox** (right-click -> `Delete Sandbox`).

-This makes sandbox management even faster — no need to use command palette for most operations.
+This makes sandbox management fast and intuitive — no need to use command palette for most operations.

 ---